72squared/redpipe/README.rst

         # the one network round trip happens here.
         results = pipe.execute()

-That's a 50x improvement in application latency.
+That's a **BIG** improvement in application latency.
 And you don't need *RedPipe* to do this.
 It's built into *redis-py* and almost every other redis client.
-But the results aren't available until you execute the pipeline.
+But here's the catch ... *the results aren't available until after execute the pipeline*.

 In the example above, consuming the results on pipe execute is pretty easy.
 All of the results are uniform and predictable from a loop. but what if they aren't?

-Here's another example of how pipelining is usually done.
+Here's an example of pipelining heterogenous commands.

 .. code:: python